-As to liability for costs, the rule is that the losing party bears the costs in proportion to his/her loss.
+As to each parties' liability regarding costs, it is determined by the judgment, the rule of law being that the losing party is to bear costs in proportion to its loss.

 There are no rules on cost budgeting.

 1.6 Are there any particular rules about funding litigation in your jurisdiction?
 Are contingency fee/conditional fee arrangements permissible?